miracum/recruit/docs/deployment/docker-compose.md

     -f docker-compose/docker-compose.staging.yaml up
 ```

-You can run the following to probe every component for its availability/health status:
+You can run the following to probe every component for its health status:

-!!! note

-    The query module will only switch to its ready state if it has run at least once,
-    so it may take up to 5 minutes for it to appear healthy.

 ```sh
 docker compose --project-name=recruit \